How To EQ a Tambourine- Mix Tambourine Instrument

 Share This Article

-Among the myriad of instruments, the tambourine often gets overlooked, but its unique timbre and rhythmic presence can add a distinctive flavor to various musical genres.
+Its unique timbre and rhythmic presence can add a distinctive flavor to various musical genres.

-Get a Good Recording
+Get a Good Tambourine Recording

 Here are some quick recording tips: